AllegianceGroup/acf-canto-field/README.md

 #### Getting the field value

-**Note:** The field now stores only the filename as a string.
-When you call `get_field()`, the plugin automatically looks up the full asset data from Canto using the filename.
+**Note:** The field now stores the asset download URL as a string.
+When you call `get_field()`, the plugin automatically extracts the asset ID from the download URL and loads the full asset data from Canto.

 ```php
 // Get the complete asset object (default)